‘No amount of YouTube videos and queer think pieces prepared me for this moment.’

 ‘My queerness was born in a hot dry land that was never ceded.’

 ‘Even now, I sometimes think that I don’t know my own desire.’

 Compiled by celebrated author and journalist Benjamin Law, Growing Up Queer in Australia assembles voices from across the spectrum of LGBTIQA+ identity.
 Spanning diverse places, eras, ethnicities and experiences, these are the stories of growing up queer in Australia.

 ‘For better or worse, sooner or later, life conspires to reveal you to yourself, and this is growing up.’

-With contributions from David Marr, Fiona Wright, Nayuka Gorrie, Steve Dow, Holly Throsby, Sally Rugg, Tony Ayres, Nic Holas, Rebecca Shaw, Kerryn Phelps and many more.
+Part of the bestselling Growing Up series, with contributions from David Marr, Fiona Wright, Nayuka Gorrie, Steve Dow, Holly Throsby, Sally Rugg, Tony Ayres, Nic Holas, Rebecca Shaw and many more.